Sean Connelly: Career

 The defender played under four different managers during his nine-year stay at Stockport – Bergara, Dave Jones, Gary Megson and Andy Kilner.
 He eventually left in 2001 after former manager Jones persuaded him to join him at Wolves.
 In 2002, he was inducted into the Stockport County hall of fame.

 He signed permanently for Wolves after an initial loan spell in Spring 2001.
 However, he struggled to hold down a regular first team place during the following season at Molineux and was allowed to join Tranmere Rovers in October 2002.

 He quickly established himself at Tranmere and was a regular for two years before manager Brian Little decided against offering him a new contract, whereupon he moved to Rushden & Diamonds, where he finished his playing career.

 After leaving Rushden & Diamonds he linked up with Dave Jones again, this time as physio at Cardiff City, turning down offers to continue playing in order to take the job.
 In 2014 he left Cardiff City to become Head of Performance at Servette FC, Geneva, Switzerland.
 This was short lived and he quickly returned to the English Premiership as Lead Physiotherapist for Crystal Palace FC.
-In 2017 he left Palace to take up a full time roll with the Football Association of Wales.
+In 2017 he left Palace to take up a full time role with the Football Association of Wales.